 Grand Prismatic Spring

-There is nice boardwalk to walk around that surrounds the hot and extremely deep geysers.
+There is a nice boardwalk to walk around that surrounds the hot and extremely deep geysers.
 Fun fact – it is deeper than a 10 story building!
 It is also extremely hot, so not a place want to dip your toes into or go skinny dipping for that matter!
-As you venture around the boardwalk you will also see more pools and geysers, Opal Pool, Turquoise Pool and Excelsior Geyser.
+As you venture around the boardwalk you will also see more pools and geysers, Opal Pool, Turquoise Pool, and Excelsior Geyser.

 This is a place that you will be able to come back to time and time again and The view will never get old!

 If you have time to spend and are feeling up to it, there is a hike called Fairy Falls.
 It is about 1.2 miles roundtrip that takes you to an overlook to see the Grand Prismatic Spring from above.
-I’ve heard the view from up there is incredible and looking forward to taking the trek to the top next time we visit the park.
+I’ve heard the view from up there is incredible and looking forward to making the trek to the top next time we visit the park.

 The Old Faithful area is huge and a great place to explore if you have time.
 There are shops, cafes and the Old Faithful Inn which is an amazing place to see.
 We loved walking around the inside of the hotel.
 So charming and rustic.

-Upper Geyser Basin is located here as well and another fun one to see, and of course always running into wild life along the way!
+Upper Geyser Basin is located here as well and another fun one to see, and of course, always running into wildlife along the way!
 To this day if you ask Beckham about his trip to Yellowstone, he will tell you that he saw a bison peeing in the river!!!
-Ha ha!
+Haha!
 Funny the things kids remember.

 West Thumb Geyser Basin

 West Thumb Geyser Basin including Potts Basin is the largest basin on the shores of Yellowstone Lake.
-West Thumb of Yellowstone lake was formed by a large volcanic explosion that happened hundreds of years ago.
+West Thumb of Yellowstone Lake was formed by a large volcanic explosion that happened hundreds of years ago.